-where $\mathcal{T}_l$ is a measurable space, $h_i$ is a transformation block with parameter $\theta_i$, and $\Phi_i$ is the normalization layer, e.g., layer normalization.
+For an $L$-layer network with normalization, we write the intermediate representation after the $l$-th normalization as: where $\mathcal{T}_l$ is a measurable space, $h_i$ is a transformation block with parameter $\theta_i$, and $\Phi_i$ is the normalization layer, e.g., layer normalization.
 We use symbol $\circ$ to represent the composition of functions.
-Following~\citep{normalization}, any normalization layer $\Phi$ can be decomposed into three steps:

-where $\zeta$ defines the \emph{normalization area partitioning} (NAP), i.e., how features are grouped (e.g., batch-level in BN, feature-level in LN, or group-level in GN); $\psi$ is the \emph{normalization operation} (NOP), i.e., the standardization operation; $\eta$ is the \emph{normalization representation recovery} (NRR), typically an affine re-scaling and shifting.
+Following~\citep{normalization}, any normalization layer $\Phi$ can be decomposed as: where $\zeta$ defines the \emph{normalization area partitioning} (NAP), i.e., how features are grouped (e.g., batch-level in BN, feature-level in LN, or group-level in GN); $\psi$ is the \emph{normalization operation} (NOP), i.e., the standardization operation; $\eta$ is the \emph{normalization representation recovery} (NRR), typically an affine re-scaling and shifting.

 This decomposition unifies existing normalization methods.
 For instance, BN~\citep{batchnorm}, LN~\citep{layernorm}, and GN~\citep{gn} differ mainly in their choice of NAP ($\zeta$): BN normalizes across the batch dimension, LN across the feature dimension, and GN across groups of features.
 In all cases, the NOP enforces zero-mean and unit-variance statistics, while the NRR rescales and shifts the result.
 Crucially, among them, NAP ($\zeta$) is often dictated by the network architecture or task domain (e.g., batch-based normalization favored by CNNs, feature-based normalization for Transformers).
 Likewise, NRR ($\eta$) is linear and invertible, and therefore only re-parameterizes activations without altering their information content.
 This leaves the NOP ($\psi$) as the main degree of freedom: it governs how information is filtered and thus determines whether normalization merely stabilizes optimization or also enhances the quality of learned representations.